 Students sign into a secure site for their course and follow weekly outlines of presentations, assignments and discussions.

 Each week's pre-recorded presentations can be viewed at a time that fits the student's weekly schedule.
 Presentations can also be paused and replayed as needed.

 Students also are given weekly readings applicable to the course topic.

 Students interact in a discussion board area, posting responses to instructor-driven discussions each week.
 Students consistently say this interaction between instructors and other students is the most valuable aspect of the T&D courses.

 Online Open House: Interested in our courses or program but want more information?
 Contact us for log-in information to our Online Open House and check out samples of our courses, and program and course information.

 Each course in the program has been designed in collaboration with power industry experts to provide students with necessary technical and managerial skills for advancement in their power careers.
 The multi-disciplined program blends academic rigor with engineering practicum in a series of courses that include civil, electrical, and mechanical engineering, along with engineering leadership topics to form an advanced degree in Transmission and Distribution Engineering.

 These industry experts have been responsible for developing a course outline, syllabus, lecture sessions, homework exercises, capstone project opportunities, and course examinations.
 In short, they are developing all relevant materials as though courses were being taught in a classic lecture-classroom setting over the course of a full semester.

 Once completed, the lecture material is packaged into a format suitable for on-line presentation and delivered on-line over an eight week session.
-Both delivery and student-instructor exchange will be coordinated via a dedicated website, e-mail, and chat areas.
+Both delivery and student-instructor exchange will be coordinated via a dedicated website, e-mail, and discussion areas.